w-smith/express-passport/readme.md

 The third property will tell the strategy to send the request object to the callback so that we can do further things with it.

-Then, we pass the function that we want to be executed as a callback when this strategy is called: this callback method will receive the request object; the values corresponding to the authentication fields; and the callback method(`done`) to execute when this 'strategy' is done.
+Then, we pass the function that we want to be executed as a callback when this strategy is called: this callback method will receive the request object; the values corresponding to the authentication fields; and the callback method to execute when this 'strategy' is done.

 Now, inside this callback method, we will implement our custom logic to signup a user.